xiuzhuo/AngelsTheme/README.md

 # AngelsTheme
-Project Library for Material Theme.
+Project Library of Theme for Material Design.